-We aim to give all our children the opportunity to succeed and reach the highest level of personal achievement.
+We aim to give all our pupils the opportunity to succeed and reach the highest level of personal achievement.
 We analyse the attainment of different groups of pupils to ensure that all pupils are achieving as much as they can.
-We also make ongoing assessments of each child's progress.
+We also make ongoing assessments of each pupil's progress.
 Teachers use this information when planning their lessons.
-It enables them to take into account the abilities of all their children.
-For some children, we use the programmes of study from earlier key stages.
-This enables some of our children to make progress in their own lessons, perhaps after significant amounts of time spent away from school.
+It enables them to take into account the abilities of all their pupils.
+For some pupils, we use the programmes of study from earlier key stages.
+This enables some of our pupils to make progress in their own lessons, perhaps after significant amounts of time spent away from school.

-When the attainment of a child falls significantly below the expected level, teachers enable the child to succeed by planning work that is in line with that child's individual needs.
-Where the attainment of a child significantly exceeds the expected level of attainment, teachers use materials from a later key stage, or extend the breadth of work within the area or areas for which the child shows particular aptitude.
+When the attainment of a pupil falls significantly below the expected level, teachers enable the pupil to succeed by planning work that is in line with that pupil's individual needs.
+Where the attainment of a pupil significantly exceeds the expected level of attainment, teachers use materials from a later key stage, or extend the breadth of work within the area or areas for which the pupil shows particular aptitude.
 Teachers are familiar with the equal opportunities legislation covering race, gender and disability.

-Teachers ensure that all children:
+Teachers ensure that all pupils: